nasa/cumulus-orca/website/docs/developer/deployment-guide/deploying-cumulus-dashboard-from-mac.md

   Replace `<YOUR_AWS_PRIVATE_KEY.pem>` with yours.
 The pem file should have been created while deploying the `cumulus-tf` module via terraform.
 If not, go to your EC2 dashboard from AWS console and click `Key Pair` field.
 Then create a new EC2 key pair with your prefix name and download the `.pem` file to your `/Users/<username>/.ssh` directory.
 Then redeploy your `cumulus-tf` module via terraform.

  :::important
-  The key pair name must match the prefix name under variable `key_name` used in `cumulus-tf/terraform.tfvars` file or else it will not connect to the instance.
+  Before redeploying via terraform, make sure that the key pair name matches the value under variable `key_name` used in `cumulus-tf/terraform.tfvars` file or else it will not connect to the instance.
 In addition, key pair name cannot have any spaces.
  :::

  :::note